-The map presented in Figure 4.7 presents the distribution of households using electricity as the main source of lighting by district.
-In Huye district, only 8.3% of households use electricity as their main source of lighting; this is below the national average but still a bit higher than the rural area average.

-On average, the urban areas have 46.1% of households using electricity as their main source of lighting, compared with only 4.8% in rural areas and 10.8% at national level.
+Figure 4.7 presents the distribution of households using electricity as main source of lighting by district.
+In Kicukiro district, 63% of households use electricity as their main source of lighting, meaning that the district comes first among all districts.
+The urban area has 46.1% of households using electricity as the main source of lighting, compared with only 4.8% in rural areas and 10.8% at national level.